pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 ### Cloning
 - create a new aurora cluster from a existing one
-- faster than snapshot & restore
+- faster than snapshot & restore(used by RDS).
+Note: clone not supported with RDS
 - cost effective
 - usful to create staging
 ### AWS Backup
 - Allow retention above limit of automated backups, e.g 80 days
 - Backup plan does automation with backup that is outside of Aurora automated one, e.g. once a day